josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🥁_Why_They_Are_Still_Marching/README.md

 Persistence is information.

-People continue returning to demonstrations when they believe that:
+People continue returning to demonstrations when they believe that some combination of the following remains active:

-- the originating harm remains active;
+- material harm;
-- political responsibility remains unresolved;
+- political responsibility;
-- institutional involvement continues;
-- promised remedies have not arrived;
-- legal processes have not produced meaningful protection or accountability;
+- legal obligation;
+- institutional involvement;
+- unanswered demands;
-- public attention is being withdrawn too early;
+- public grief;
-- or lawful democratic participation has not yet produced an adequate response.
+- democratic duty;
+- or distrust in the channels expected to provide remedy.

-Continued mobilisation does not prove that every marcher, organisation, slogan, or demand is correct.
+Continued mobilisation does not prove that every marcher, organisation, slogan, factual claim, tactic, or political demand is correct.

-It does show that the issue remains politically alive.

-That persistence requires explanation rather than dismissal.
+It does establish that continued motivation, failed political closure, and unresolved legitimacy still require explanation.

+The immediate target of a particular march may be:

+- a government decision;
+- an arms licence;
+- a university sanction;
+- an arrest;
+- a workplace dispute;
+- a media failure;
+- a charitable relationship;
+- or another domestic institutional act.

+The originating Palestinian conditions nevertheless remain the substantive centre of the wider mobilisation.

+This cluster explains why mobilisation persists.

+Other clusters examine in greater depth:

+- how the movement is reported;
+- how domestic institutions are materially connected;
+- how repression changes participation;
+- and how a large, plural movement should be described.

 ---